koalazak/i18n-express/README.md

 This can be done by using a <select> or any other means you want.
 Once that is done, the `cookieLangName` session will be updated with the new language and the user will forever see the site in the new language until he decides to set a new language again.

-NOTE: When using this module, we recommend also using the [geolang-express](https://github.com/koalazak/geolang-express) module, which sets the `cookieLangName` session to a language based on the visito's IP address.
+NOTE: When using this module, we recommend also using the [geolang-express](https://github.com/koalazak/geolang-express) module, which sets the `cookieLangName` session to a language based on the visit IP address.

 ## Requirements